Penn Station Access: Design process

 At the MTA's Metro-North Railroad Committee meeting on January 22, 2019, it was announced that Amtrak and the MTA had reached an agreement regarding track usage rights, and $35 million was approved for initial engineering design work.
 In addition, HNTB New York Engineering and Architecture received a $35 million contract to consult on the planning of the four new stations.
 In exchange for being allowed to use the Hell Gate Line and build the four stations, the MTA agreed to replace the Pelham Bay Bridge across the Hutchinson River, as well as pay access fees for using the Hell Gate Bridge.
 Amtrak and the MTA also agreed to conduct a joint study on the feasibility of extending Amtrak service to Long Island via the tracks used by the LIRR.
 As part of the project, three track interlockings would be built, one existing interlocking would be rehabilitated, and the line would be widened from three to four tracks between the Hell Gate and Pelham Bay Bridges.
 The expanded services will operate at Moynihan Train Hall, an expansion of Penn Station into the neighboring James A. Farley Building.

 Design for the project began in February 2019, and construction was expected to begin in late 2020, with an expected opening by 2023.
 By February 2020, the MTA had identified three firms that were qualified to bid on the design–build contracts for Penn Station Access.
 At that point, the project's opening date was announced as 2024.
 Shortly afterward, work was placed on hold due to the COVID-19 pandemic in the United States.
-The Federal Transit Administration (FTA) published a draft environmental impact statement in May 2021, and the state government commenced a request for proposals for the project's development.
+The FTA published a draft EIS in May 2021, and the state government commenced a request for proposals for the project's development.
 The project's completion was then announced for 2025.
 On September 28, 2021, the FTA issued a Finding of No Significant Impact (FONSI) for the project, allowing the project to move forward.
 The FRA issued a FONSI for the project on November 16, 2021.
 In December 2021, it was announced that completion of the line would be delayed until 2027.